nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

 ```

+Obtaining the following from the Information page:

--   Put the value of the “SIF solutionId” as seen from Figure 2 into the
+-   Put the value of the “solutionId” into the &lt;solutionId&gt; node.
-    &lt;solutionId&gt; node.

--   Put the value of the “User Token” as seen from Figure 2 into the
+-   Put the value of the “User Token” into the &lt;userToken&gt; node.
-    &lt;userToken&gt; node.

--   Put the value of the “Application Key” as seen from Figure 2 into
-    the &lt;applicationKey&gt; node.
+-   Put the value of the “Application Key”  into the &lt;applicationKey&gt; node.

 -   You can change the values under the &lt;applicationProduct&gt; node
-    to any value that is applicable to you.
+    to any value applicable to you.
 Leave everything else as is.

 #### Step 2
 Create the authentication token for the initial environment
 request.
-Under HTTP Basic Authentication, this is done as follows.
+Under HTTP Basic Authentication, this is done as follows:

--   Create the consumer token: this is the Value of “Application Key”
-    from Figure 2, followed by colon, followed by the Value of
+-   Create the consumer token: this is the Value of “Application Key”, followed by colon, followed by the Value of
     “Password” from Figure 2.
 For this example, it would be
     9b19d71b03f84f16aa71f04034c1f1714:9b19d71b03f84f16aa71f04034c1f1714

 -   Base-64 encode the consumer token

 -   Prefix the Base 64 encoding of the consumer token with “BASIC ”